Published Jun 17, 2025

 After this rollout, you'll be able to apply different passkey configurations per user group.
 For example, you will be able to:

-Important: If your organization opts-in to the new admin UX and modifies the Default passkey profile, the new schema will take effect.
+Important: If your organization opts-in to the new admin UX, a Default passkey profile will automatically be populated with your existing policy configurations.
+Once you modify and save the Default passkey profile, the new schema will take effect.
 If you continue using Graph API or third-party tools to modify the policy, the schema will not change until General Availability.

-These new settings will be available at Microsoft 365 admin center > Home > Security > Authentication methods > Passkey (FIDO2) settings:
+These new settings will be available at Entra admin center > Home > Security > Authentication methods > Passkey (FIDO2) settings:

 As part of this update in November 2025, if Enforce attestation is disabled, we will start accepting security key or passkey providers using the following attestation statements: